 Jackie Kay was born to a Scottish mother and Nigerian father in Edinburgh on 9 November 1961, and was adopted as a baby by Helen and John Kay, who had already adopted a boy, Maxwell.
-The family lived in Bishopbriggs (Glasgow); John worked full time for the Communist Party of Great Britain, and Helen was the Scottish secretary of the Campaign for Nuclear Disarmament.
-‘I still have Scottish people asking me where I’m from.
-They won’t actually hear my voice, because they’re too busy seeing my face’ ( Guardian, 12 January 2002).
+The family lived in Bishopbriggs, Glasgow, where John worked for the Communist Party of Great Britain, and Helen was the Scottish secretary of the Campaign for Nuclear Disarmament.
 Kay has drawn on her unconventional upbringing in her poetry, and described it with humour and great affection in her autobiographical account of the search for her birth parents, Red Dust Road (2010), which she has called a ‘love letter’ to her white adoptive parents.
 Asked by Ramona Koval what she was like as a child, Kay answered:

 I was quite chatty, loquacious.
 I learnt that word early… it felt good because